musana-engineering/musana.engineering.github.io/_posts/2025-9-13-planet-scale-network-orchestration-on-azure.markdown

 - ### Routing and DNS

-**Firewall Manager:** A single global Firewall Policy is attached to all regional firewalls.
+A single global Firewall Policy is attached to all regional firewalls.
 Changes propagate worldwide in minutes, ensuring consistent enforcement.

-**Unified DNS:** A global Azure Private DNS Zone (e.g., globojava.com) links to all VNets.
+A global Azure Private DNS Zone (e.g., globojava.com) links to all VNets.
 Developers can use intuitive service names like database.westeurope.globojava.com, with DNS resolving seamlessly to the correct regional private IP.

 ### Pipeline Setup